isomerpages/isomerpages-govtech/media/technews/_posts/2022-09-02-five-cables-that-went-the-way-of-dinosaurs.md

 ---

 Concerned about sustainability and e-waste, the European Union recently suggested that all smartphones should use the USB-C standard.
-If that comes true, your iPhone’s lighting cable might go the way of the Dodo.
+If that comes true, your iPhone’s lightning cable might go the way of the Dodo.

 Don’t feel too sad though.
-The lighting cable won’t be the first to go obsolete.
+The lightning cable won’t be the first to go obsolete.
 Neither will it be the last.

 In the grand scheme of things, technology advances and cables come and go.
 Chances are, you’re holding on to some of these cable dinosaurs in some hidden corner of your house.